 To be elected a PCP, you need to run for election during the Primary Election that is held during even-numbered years.
-The next chance to be an elected PCP will be in 2020.
-Expect for us to post information about running for PCP in late 2019 or early 2020.
+The next chance to be an elected PCP is this year.

 If you have questions about being appointed, please contact the SCDP Board here.